yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 Please be careful that `NUM_SENTENCES= 4`should be the same with the real numbers of `std::string sentences`.

 ## Benchmark Tips
-- Clean all other Apps like VS2022 and Browser before benchmarking on the terminal and save the the performance output.
+- Clean all other Apps like VS2022 and Browser before benchmarking on the terminal and save the performance output.
-- keep the LLM pipeline running terminal in the front, i.e. don't click other App when benchmarking.
+- Keep the LLM pipeline running terminal in the front, i.e. don't click other App when benchmarking.
 - The pipeline is with model caching by default.
-Once changing model IR or getting cl kernel error, please delete the llm-cache folder before benchmark.
+Once changing model IR or getting cl kernel error, please delete the `llm-cache` folder before benchmarking.
-- For Python pipeline, reboot and benchmark when get cl issue with extra-long prompts
+- For Python pipeline, reboot PC and benchmark when get cl issue with extra-long prompts